H2SO4T/ARES/Readme.md

 # ARES

 ARES is a black-box tool that uses Deep Reinforcement Learning to test and explore Android applications.
+ARES does not instrument any application, however supports emma code coverage (for legacy apps) and JaCoCo (to instruement Android apps from source code go to https://github.com/H2SO4T/COSMO)

 # Publication